zoharbabin/kaltura-discord/memory-bank/activeContext.md

 ## Current Focus

-We have completed the late-implementation phase of the Kaltura-Discord integration project and are now focusing on updating the Discord Activity implementation to align with official documentation, improving deployment processes, cleaning up redundant files, and preparing for the next development cycle.
+We have completed the late-implementation phase of the Kaltura-Discord integration project and are now focusing on updating the Discord Activity implementation to align with official documentation, improving deployment processes, and preparing for the next development cycle.
 Our current focus areas are:

 1. Updating the Discord Activity implementation to align with official Discord documentation (Phase 3)
 2. Streamlining deployment processes for both development and production
-3. Simplifying environment variable management
-4. Cleaning up redundant files and code
-5. Finalizing end-to-end testing of the Discord Bot Integration MVP (Phase 1)
+3. Finalizing end-to-end testing of the Discord Bot Integration MVP (Phase 1)
-6. Preparing for Phase 2: Enhanced Notifications & User Sync
+4. Preparing for Phase 2: Enhanced Notifications & User Sync

 ## Current Priorities